Tozo-Dev/FNGameProj/README.md

 -   **C++ profiling tools**
 -   **Windows 10 SDK** (10.0.18362 or newer)
 -   **Unreal Engine Installer**
-Right click the *FortniteGame.uproject* and Switch Unreal Engine version... to the coressponding unreal version for this Project which can be found here - not yet
+Right click the *FortniteGame.uproject* and Switch Unreal Engine version... to the coressponding unreal version for this Project which can be found on epic games launcher (4.24.3)

 Right click the *FortniteGame.uproject* and Generate Visual Studio Project Files then open the *FortniteGame.sln* and build the Project with Visual Studio